 - Children aged 7-10 years who have not been fully vaccinated

-- Children and teens aged 11 years and older who did not get the Tdap should receive the vaccine followed by a tetanus and diphtheria (Td) booster every 10 years
+- Children (aged 11 years and older) and adults who did not get the Tdap should receive the vaccine followed by a tetanus and diphtheria (Td) booster every 10 years

 - Adults who have never received Tdap

-- Pregnant women or adolescents after 27-39 weeks gestation, for each pregnancy, even if they have received Tdap in the past
+- Pregnant women (or adolescents) after 27-36 weeks gestation, for each pregnancy, even if they have received Tdap in the past

 What Are the Risks Associated With the Pertussis Vaccine?

 - Pain, redness, or swelling at the injection site

 - Mild fever

 - Have had a life-threatening allergic reaction to Tdap

 - Have had a severe allergy to any component of the vaccine to be given